haiku/website/content/about/faq.md

 Yes!
 Haiku comes with a powerful package management system which makes it very easy to install applications and keep them up to date.
 Applications are distributed as package files which can either be installed from HaikuDepot, the graphical package management application, or downloaded directly from websites or other sources.

 ### How do I update my installation of Haiku?
-All installed packages, system as well as 3rd party, can be updated with the SoftwareUpdater application.
+All installed packages, system as well as third-party, can be updated with the SoftwareUpdater application.

 ### Where can I get more software for Haiku?
 The HaikuDepot application is the main entry point to discover Haiku software.
 It allows you to install many applications and libraries packaged by the [Haikuports project](http://haikuports.org)